Battle of Stralsund (1809): Aftermath

-Eleven of Schill's officers were taken to Brunswick, and later executed in Wesel following an order of Napoleon Bonaparte.
+Eleven of Schill's officers were taken to Brunswick, and later executed in Wesel following an order from Napoleon.
 More than five hundred of Schill's men went into captivity.
-Schill's head was sent to The Netherlands for display in Leyden's public library, and only in 1837 the head was buried in Brunswick.
+Schill's head was sent to the Kingdom of Holland for display in Leyden's public library, and only in 1837 the head was buried in Brunswick.

 Schill was not alone with his plans to stir up an insurrection of the Prussian people against the French occupation.
 Other prominent plotters were Frederick William, Duke of Brunswick and Kasper von Dörnberg.
 All of them saw the Austrian resistance and the resulting War of the Fifth Coalition as a chance to expel Napoleon Bonaparte from Northern Germany as well.
 France however proved to be the stronger party, and Schill's defeat in the streets of Stralsund put a definite end to all plans for a popular uprising.